calyxir/calyx/docs/builder/ref.md

 ### Defining Component Attributes

 Components can be given attributes.
 Similar to ports, just specify the name of the attribute and its value.
-Note that `attribute(name, value)` does not create a handle to the attribute.
+Note that `attribute(name, value)` does not return a handle to the attribute.

 ```python
 my_component.attribute("my_attribute", 1)